-All models come with a seven-speed PDK dual-clutch gearbox, with a Sport button to sharpen shift times, throttle response and steering.
-Four-wheel drive is standard on all cars, although in normal road conditions, 100% of torque is directed to the rear axle.
+Porsche says that the chassis has been further optimised for this updated model, so that the car should respond more directly and with greater sensitivity.
+It was already a handling leader in its class.
+As before, four-wheel drive is standard on all variants, although in normal road conditions, 100% of torque is directed to the rear axle.
 Should momentary slip be detected, a clutch pack locks, which can then send up to 100 per cent of torque to the front axle.
 There's also a torque vectoring system, while a torque vectoring rear differential is an option.
 There is a dedicated off-road mode, which optimises the torque split and gearbox shift points to better optimise grip and torque when it gets really slippery.
-Standard steel springs with passive dampers are standard on the S models, with adaptive dampers an option, while the Turbo gets full air suspension.
+Standard steel springs with passive dampers are standard on the S models, with adaptive dampers an option.

 This revised Macan offers the choice of an expanded range of options, plus enhanced assist systems.
 The optional GT sports steering wheel echoes the style of the Porsche 911.
 A mode switch integrated into the steering wheel - including a sport response button - is part of the optional Sport Chrono Package.
 An extra luxury option is the heated windscreen and air ioniser package that improves the quality of the air inside the vehicle.
-As for extra camera-driven safety stuff, well there's now a new Traffic Assist system that uses adaptive cruise control to allow the vehicle to travel at speeds of up to 37mph for a more pleasant and relaxing drive.
+As for extra camera-driven safety stuff, well there's a new Traffic Assist system that uses adaptive cruise control to allow the vehicle to travel at speeds of up to 37mph for a more pleasant and relaxing drive.
 As well as being able to accelerate and brake semi-automatically, the system helps the driver to stay in their lane in traffic jams and poor-flowing traffic.

-Insurance groupings start at 45E for the base Macan variant, before topping out at group 50 for the top Turbo model.
+Insurance groupings start at 45E for the base Macan variant, before topping out at group 50 for the GTS model.
 Oh and if you want to justify purchase of this car to green-minded friends, it's always useful to know that at the end of its life, it'll be 95% recyclable.
 Buyers get a three year warranty which might seem a little mean in this day and age, but it does include an unlimited mileage clause.

 'Life, intensified'.
 According to Porsche, this is what this car is all about.
 It's certainly intensified the whole concept of what an SUV can be.
 Cars of this kind - even sporting ones - are almost always born out of compromise.
 They might look the part, but sheer weight and size have to tell somewhere.